talestonini/talestonini.com-v0.5/src/main/resources/pages/posts/DbLayerRefactor.md

 a *breaking* change between *scalajs-dom* version *2.1.0* and its previous versions was introduced.
 Panicking, I tried updating the first dependency (*scalajs-dom*) to version *2.1.0*, hoping the error would magically disappear somehow, but that still revealed the binary incompatibility.
-The 3 original dependencies listed above are non-negociable - they are the bricks and mortar of the website build.
+The 3 original dependencies listed above are non-negotiable - they are the bricks and mortar of the website build.
 This time, after all the journey I had already been to choose an HTTP client library with a JavaScript backend to replace RösHTTP, I was not in the mood to search for another HTTP library.